Prada’s SS26 Collection Proves Opposites Really Do Attract

 Prada

-One standout hybrid floated past—half skirt, half overall—its light-as-air fabric anchored to the shoulders before spilling outward, hovering around the waist and giving the illusion of floating.
-Beneath, the waistband of tailored trousers peeked through.
-Elsewhere, the contrast of modesty and sex was once again seen in the pairing of tiny micro-short bloomers in a range of macaron-like pastel shades, paired with slouchy oversized button-ups and girlish coats.
+One look in particular refused to play by the rules: half skirt, half overall, its light-as-air fabric anchored to the shoulders before spilling outward, hovering around the waist and giving the illusion of floating—a direct subversion of the idea that clothes exist for utility.
+The contrast of modesty and sex was once again seen in satin micro-bloomers in a range of macaron-like pastel shades, paired with slouchy oversized button-ups and prim, girlish coats.
 Voluminous skirts, another Prada constant, appeared this season looking bulbous and crinkled, engineered to take up space without saying a word.

 The show notes captured it perfectly: “Dispersion and reunion of different elements, unexpected and unanticipated, composed on the body.
 Juxtaposition here becomes an act of creation.”